MLB superstar Shohei Ohtani to defer $680 million of his contract for 10 years, source says | KRDO

 By delaying payment of the hundreds of millions of dollars owed to Ohtani, the Dodgers will have more money available to surround the Japanese superstar with other top players.

+Ohtani will not pitch during the 2024 season as he recovers from his September elbow surgery, so it would not be a surprise to see LA go after Yamamoto.

+The franchise has also been linked with Dylan Cease of the Chicago White Sox and Tyler Glasnow of the Tampa Bay Rays, who the Dodgers could look to acquire via trade.

 The team will also benefit from avoiding Ohtani’s full salary contributing towards MLB’s luxury tax threshold.
-For those purposes, Ohtani’s average annual value will be $46 million instead of the full $70 million, according to the source.
+For those purposes, Ohtani’s average annual value will be $46 million – still the highest in MLB history – instead of the full $70 million, according to the source.

+The deal has sparked heated debate among fans, particularly on social media.

+“Quite literally the stupidest contract I have ever seen and likely ever will see,” ‘Locked on Giants’ podcast host Ben Kaspick posted on X, formerly Twitter.
+“It’s hard to believe that something like this is allowed.
+Shohei Ohtani for $2M a year for a decade.
+A joke.

 The 29-year-old Japanese phenom, who pitches and bats as a designated hitter, announced his move across town from the Los Angeles Angels – who he played for since 2017 – to the Dodgers on Saturday.